ammargrowme/anki_converter/README.md

 2. Ask for a UCalgary Cards deck URL
 3. Log into the Cards site automatically
 4. Scrape all questions and answers from the deck
+5. **Open a "Save As" dialog** for you to choose where to save the `.apkg` file
-5. Generate an Anki `.apkg` file ready for import
+6. Generate an Anki deck file ready for import
+7. **Show a success popup** with import instructions

 **Import to Anki:** Open Anki → File → Import → Select your `.apkg` file